hjerpbakk/xamarin-forms-birthday/README.md

 ### Key takeaway

 Always mock-up your app before starting to code to avoid unecessary coding.

+## Create new solution

+Use `Blank Forms App` template.
+Update packages, build and run, it should work.

+### Key takeaway

+Know the difference between the different projects and understand how this can run on your phone.

 ## Navigation and Tab bar